arkandias/geyser/README.md

     - `master`: for Keycloak administration
     - `geyser`: for application users
         - Contains `hasura` client
-        - Issues JWTs used to authenticate requests to Hasura's API
+        - Issues JWTs used to authenticate requests to Hasura API
 - Host ports:
     - `8081` (HTTP)
     - `8443` (HTTPS)